How To Make Your Website Accessible To All Users: Complete WCAG Compliance Guide 2026

 Automated Testing Tools: Continuous Integration

 - Use tools like axe-core or Pa11y for automated testing during development and deployment.
-These tools can be integrated into your build process.
+These tools can be integrated into your build process and provide immediate feedback to developers.

 User Testing: Real-World Validation